evisions/webdataconnector/docs/wdc_custom_init_and_shutdown.md

     };
 ```

-One typical scenario for using custom initialization code is to tell tableau about
+One typical scenario for using custom initialization code is to tell MAPS about
 the auth needs of your connector.
 Please see
 [WDC Authentication]({{ site.baseurl }}/docs/wdc_authentication.html)
 for details on this.